Our Lady of the Most Holy Rosary, Queen of the Caracol: Description

 The icon of the Our Lady of the Most Holy Rosary, Queen of the Caracol is painted on canvas and framed in wood with silver adornments of grapes and vines.
 The painting is set with gold accouterments.
-The most venerated icon is enthroned at the altar of the Parish of the Most Holy Rosary, also known as the Rosario Church, in the town of Rosario.
+It is enthroned at the altar of the Parish of the Most Holy Rosary, also known as the Rosario Church, in the town of Rosario.

 History

 Rosario is a coastal town in the province of Cavite along the shores of Manila Bay.
 It was formerly a barrio (barangay) of San Francisco de Malabón (now General Trias).
 It was then called Salinas-Marcella for its salt evaporation industry.
 Marcella, on the other hand, comes from the Spanish word mar (sea).
 However, before the twilight of the Spanish era its name was changed to Rosario in honor of the Virgen del Rosario del Caracol, the patroness of the place.
 How and when the Virgin arrived is not known; a plausible origin story comes from prominent residents Don Catalino Abueg and Doña Rosa Ner.